blackboard/anthologydevdocs/docs/rest-apis/ally/get-feedback.md

 ---
-layout: post
-title: 'Retrieve the feedback for a file'
+title: "Retrieve the feedback for a file"
-id: rest_apis-ally-getting_feedback
+id: getting-feedback
 categories: Ally
+published: ""
+edited: ""
 author: Scott Hurrey
 ---
 <VersioningTracker frontMatter={frontMatter}/>

-# Retrieve the feedback for a file

 Once the file is processed, the feedback can be retrieved